History of the United States Virgin Islands: Negotiations of sale

 During World War I, US interest in the islands was revived by fear of German expansion into the Caribbean.
 In particular, it was feared that Germany would seize the islands for use as a U-boat base or coaling station.
-The islands were strategically located for the United States on the Atlantic approach to the newly completed Panama Canal.
+The islands' location on the Atlantic approach to the newly completed Panama Canal was strategically important for the United States.
 The US offered $25,000,000, and the third sales treaty was signed on August 4, 1916.
 On August 17, an unofficial referendum on the sale of the islands to the United States was held in the Danish West Indies, in which 99% of voters within the islands were in favor of the sale.
-At the following non-binding referendum held in Denmark on December 14, 64% of the public also voted in favor of the sale.
-The treaty was then ratified by the Danish parliament on December 20, 1916, signed by the King of Denmark on December 22, and signed by the US President on January 16, 1917.
+The population of the islands were largely dissatisfied with Danish colonial rule which they saw as negligent and ineffective, and anticipated a better relationship with the United States which had a vested interest in the region.At the following non-binding referendum held in Denmark on December 14, 64% of the public also voted in favor of the sale.
+The treaty was subsequently ratified by the Danish parliament on December 20, 1916, signed by both the King of Denmark on December 22, and by the US president on January 16, 1917.
 The United States officially took possession of the islands on March 31, 1917, when Danish ambassador Constantin Brun was presented with a warrant for the agreed $25 million in gold.
-Thus, nearly 250 years of Danish administration ended, and the territory became the United States Virgin Islands.
+Thus, nearly 250 years of Danish administration ended.